yaaig-ufrgs/NeuralFastDownward-FSM/README.md

    to your platform and run the shell script with `--user`.
 Put the created `bin` to your `$PATH`.

 2. Download [`tensorflow 1.5.0`](https://github.com/tensorflow/tensorflow/releases/tag/v1.5.0) and
    extract it to a newly created directory named `tensorflow`.
-Also, rename the inserted directory to `tensorflow`, so you'll have the directory structure `tensorflow/tensorflow`.
+Also, rename the extracted directory to `tensorflow`, so you'll have the directory structure `tensorflow/tensorflow`.
 Considering you're in the root directory `tensorflow`, run: